-Forward exchange contracts, options and foreign exchange swaps are taken out to mitigate the effect of foreign exchange movements on the financial statements.
+Forward exchange contracts, options and foreign exchange swaps are taken out to mitigate the effect of foreign exchange

 At balance sheet date, the Trusts did not hold any foreign exchange derivatives.
 There was no impact to the consolidated result for the year for the change in fair value for foreign exchange derivatives ended 30 June 2014 (2013: loss \$9,000).